10 Champions of Justice That Exemplify The Importance Of Judicial Nominations

 Following the 2022 elections, AFJ led the charge to urge the Senate to prioritize confirmations upon the Senate’s return in November, and succeeded in getting five new judges confirmed.

-The ten nominees profiled below are examples of equal justice champions still awaiting final votes.
+The pending nominees profiled below are examples of equal justice champions still awaiting final votes.
 These nominees, and the many more like them pending, have backgrounds our democracy needs represented on the bench immediately.
-They are all long overdue for a final vote.
+They are long overdue for a final vote

 For more information on pending federal judicial nominees and vacancies, check out Alliance for Justice’s Judicial Nomination Tracker, with information on all of President Biden’s confirmed and pending nominees to federal district and circuit courts.